billreiss/MauiGifWebView/README.md

 You will need to set the gif image file to build action MauiAsset instead of MauiImage for the GifImage control to find it.

-I used the property "Asset" instead of "Source" because I wanted to make it clear that this isn't an ImageSource, it's just a path to the MauiAsset.
+I used the property name "Asset" instead of "Source" because I wanted to make it clear that this isn't an ImageSource, it's just a path to the MauiAsset.